Aniket-Engg/solidity-school/std-1/5_AllPrimeNumber/README.md

 Use [Prime Number](https://github.com/Aniket-Engg/solidity-school/blob/master/std-1/4_PrimeNumber/PrimeNumber.sol) contract function privately.

 ### Array Members
-* `length:`
+* `length`

 Arrays have a length member that contains their number of elements.
 The length of memory arrays is fixed (but dynamic, i.e. it can depend on runtime parameters) once they are created.

-For dynamically-sized arrays (only available for storage), this member can be assigned to resize the array.
-Accessing elements outside the current length does not automatically resize the array and instead causes a failing assertion.
-Increasing the length adds new zero-initialised elements to the array.
-Reducing the length performs an implicit :ref:delete on each of the removed elements.
-If you try to resize a non-dynamic array that isn’t in storage, you receive a Value must be an lvalue error.
+* `push()`

+Dynamic storage arrays and bytes (not string) have a member function called push() that you can use to append a zero-initialised element at the end of the array.
+It returns a reference to the element, so that it can be used like x.push().t = 2 or x.push() = b.

-* `push:`
+* `push(x)`

-Dynamic storage arrays and bytes (not string) have a member function called push that you can use to append an element at the end of the array.
-The element will be zero-initialised.
-The function returns the new length.
+Dynamic storage arrays and bytes (not string) have a member function called push(x) that you can use to append a given element at the end of the array.
+The function returns nothing.

-* `pop:`
+* `pop`

 Dynamic storage arrays and bytes (not string) have a member function called pop that you can use to remove an element from the end of the array.
-This also implicitly calls :ref:delete on the removed element.
+This also implicitly calls delete on the removed element.

 Know  more about Array in Solidity here: https://solidity.readthedocs.io/en/latest/types.html#arrays